ElementsProject/lightning/doc/beginners-guide/backup-and-recovery/advanced-db-backup.md

 You can only specify _one_ replica.

 It is recommended that you use a network-mounted filesystem for the backup destination.
 For example, if you have a NAS you can access remotely.
+Note you need to mount the network filesystem using NFS version 4.

 At the minimum, set the backup to a different storage device.
 This is no better than just using RAID-1 (and the RAID-1 will probably be faster) but this is easier to set up --- just plug in a commodity USB flash disk (with metal casing, since a lot of writes are done and you need to dissipate the heat quickly) and use it as the backup location, without